Hunting game birds and deer with dogs in Victoria

 Under the previous regulations, gundogs could only be used to hunt Sambar Deer in a particular part of the state.
 However, the new regulations permit all game deer species, except for Hog Deer, to be hunted with the aid of both gundogs and deer hunting dogs.
 This applies throughout the state, wherever hunting with dogs is permitted.
 However, this does not apply to hounds and hounds must only be used in the areas where previously allowed.

 The extension of permitted areas for hunting deer with the aid of gundogs and deer hunting dogs reflects the changing distribution of deer in Victoria.

 Gundog training with 'blanks'

-Previously, gundogs could only be trained outside the hunting seasons with the use of starter's pistol.
-However, the new regulations now allow shotguns with the use of blanks to be used to train gundogs outside the hunting seasons.
-However, it will still be an offence to train a gundog outside the open seasons while in possession of live ammunition.
+Starter’s pistols and shotguns with the use of blanks may be used to train gundogs outside the hunting seasons.
+However, it is an offence to train a gundog outside the open seasons while in possession of live ammunition.

 Offence for dogs to attack, bite or maim wildlife